nert-nlp/streusle/README.md

 History
 -------

+  - STREUSLE 4.3: RELEASE DATE TBA.
+DATA FREEZE 2020-03-08.
+     * Updated preposition/possessive annotations to SNACS v2.5 guidelines ([5], specifically <https://arxiv.org/abs/1704.02134v6>), which includes changes in the set of labels.
+     * Added a sentence that had been omitted from a document in the training set.
+     * Updated UD parses to the latest dev version (post-v2.5).
+This improves lemmas for misspelled words and adds paragraph boundaries.
+     * Link from README to new Pepper converter module.
   - STREUSLE 4.2: 2020-01-01.
      * Added streuseval.py, a unified evaluation script for MWEs + supersenses (issue #31).
      * Added streusvis.py, for viewing sentences with their MWE and supersense annotations.